caspiankeyes/Claude-Max/README.md

 ### 1. Failure as Signal, Not Noise

 Claude Max treats hallucinations, refusals, and logical gaps not as errors to be eliminated but as windows into cognition.
-When Claude encounters a reasoning boundary, Claude Max doesn't paper over it—it recursively explores it, logs it, and treats it as interpretive signal.
+When Claude encounters a reasoning boundary, Claude Max doesn't paper over it—it interpretively explores it, logs it, and treats it as interpretive signal.

 ### 2. Trace Collapse Documentation